pafijohn/Portfolio/index.md

 * Created multithreaded QT aircraft simulation
 * Created cross platform driver for ARINC 429 card
 * Awarded Computer Networking Technician certificate at Yavapai College
+* Fixed bugs in embedded applications

+### Interets
+When I'm not at work, I enjoy playing video games, bowling, and messing with various languages/frameworks/APIs.
+I love learning about how machines work at the lowest levels.